History of Antarctica: South American involvement

+In June 1939, Argentina created a provisional Antarctic commission to participate in the International Polar Conference to be held in Norway in 1940.
+On April 30, 1940 a permanent National Antarctic Commission was established that led to the definition of a claim on the Antarctic mainland.
+Argentina published a map in October 1941 showing "the Antarctic Sector in which the Argentine Republic maintains rights" between 75° W and 25° W, south of 60° S, without a formal legal claim yet.
+In January 1942, Argentina declared its Antarctic rights between the meridians at 25° and 68° 34' W, south of 60° S, establishing the Argentine Antarctica.
+(Note: Oscar Espinosa Moraga claims it was on the 68° 24' W meridian instead of 68° 34' W, being a direct projection from Punta Dúngeness, the southernmost point of mainland Argentina.)
+On September 2, 1946, Decree No. 8944 required all the national maps to show the claimed territory of the Argentine Antarctic Sector, which was extended between the meridians at 25° and 74° west longitude, south of 60° S. On February 28, 1957, Decree Law No. 2129 repeated the claim between the meridians at 25° and 74° West and the parallel 60° South latitude.
+The claimed territory is overlapped in part by the British (20°W to 80°W) and the earlier Chilean (53°W to 90°W) claims.

 In 1943, British personnel from HMS Carnarvon Castle removed Argentine flags from Deception Island.
 The expedition was led by Lieutenant James Marr and left the Falkland Islands in two ships, HMS William Scoresby (a minesweeping trawler) and Fitzroy, on Saturday 29 January 1944.

 Bases were established during February near the abandoned Norwegian whaling station on Deception Island, where the Union Flag was hoisted in place of Argentine flags, and at Port Lockroy (on February 11) on the coast of Graham Land.
 A further base was founded at Hope Bay on 13 February 1945, after a failed attempt to unload stores on 7 February 1944.
 Symbols of British sovereignty, including post offices, signposts and plaques were also constructed and postage stamps were issued.

 Gabriel González Videla inaugurating the Base General Bernardo O'Higgins Riquelme in Antarctica in 1948.

 Operation Tabarin provoked Chile to organize its First Chilean Antarctic Expedition in 1947–48, where the Chilean president Gabriel González Videla personally inaugurated the Base General Bernardo O'Higgins Riquelme.

 Following the end of the war in 1945, the British bases were handed over to civilian members of the newly created Falkland Islands Dependencies Survey (subsequently the British Antarctic Survey) the first such national scientific body to be established in Antarctica.

 Overlapping Argentine and Chilean Antarctic claims on Antarctica (1946–present).

 Geopolitics over Antarctica and the control of the passages between the south Atlantic and the south Pacific have led to the founding of cities and towns such as Ushuaia and Puerto Williams, both of which claim to be the southernmost cities in World.